Namdrib/ansible-desktop/README.md

 # ansible-desktop
-Ansible setup for my desktop(s) so I can get up to speed quicker
+Ansible setup for my various compute devies so I can get up to speed quicker

+This includes:
+- desktop (various installations)
+- servers
+- helper tasks like fetching host variables

 Assumes the desktops will be running Linux.
-Intended for Manjaro and Fedora/Nobara installations
+Some roles have branching execution depending on the target OS family.
+For example, some packages may be named differently, or not exist, across different distros The main targets are:
+- Manjaro Linux
+- Fedora/Nobara
+- Ubuntu

 To run:
 ```
+# Dry run
+ansible-playbook -D -C -K <playbook.yml>

+# Actual run
-ansible-playbook -K main.yml
+ansible-playbook -D -K <playbook.yml>
 ```

 This will: